InKnowWorks/IKW-GraphEngine/README.md

     * Mods to TSL compiler to support Push automation
     * Fully baked .NET 6 Console and WPF Cleint and Server apps that demonstrate the power of the Graph Engine Semantic programming paradigms
     * prototype complete - refactoring in progress
-- Native support for .NET 6 gRPC "ge app server to ge app server" - (in progress)
+- Native support for .NET 6/7 gRPC "ge app server to ge app server" - (in progress)
 - Refactored Azure Service Fabric and extended support (in progress)
 - UPDATE: Native OWL 2 support via TSL 2.0 via Reactive Event processing, C# 10 Functional implementation and new Graph Engine Adapter Pattern
     * new Visual TSL modeling engine under construction
     * TSL to OWL 2.0 with DL and Full extensions
 - Updated and Revised LIKQ for various graph traversal
-    * Demos that demostrate the powerful Prolog-like capabilities of the LIKQ
+    * Demos that demonstrate the powerful Prolog-like capabilities of the LIKQ
+    * Demos that demonstrate integration of the Microsoft Guan Logic statements in LIKQ and in the GE
 - New Graph Engine VS 2022 plug-in (new VS 2022 project setup complete; testing in progress)
     * New VS 2022 Templates
         - TSL Graph Data Taxonomy Model Templates